What is Fingerstyle Guitar?

-For most guitar teachers, it’s better to learn the fingerstyle after the normal style but this is not because the fingerstyle is the harder one.
+For most guitar teachers, it’s better to learn the fingerstyle after the normal style.
+But this is not because the fingerstyle is the harder one.

 When it comes to the term “fingerstyle,” the music and the technique used tend to be more folk-based.
 To play fingerstyle, you use your right hand’s fingers instead of a pick or flat pickup plectrum.
 For some, this may be a facilitating feature while for some, it is the opposite.

 When a technique is open to being self-taught, it definitely gives a lighter feeling.
 The basics of the fingerstyle are all about hearing what you’re playing.
 It’s also generally learned using a tab if there’s any written music involved.
-Not much reading music to be found here, after all.

 Is Fingerstyle Guitar Exclusively Classical?

 Fingerstyle guitar, today, is mostly classical, referring to what kind of guitar you use.